Attri-Inc/attri_secondbrain/docs/docs/backend/llm/private-llm.md

 # Private LLM

-Quivr now has the capability to use a private LLM model powered by GPT4All (other open source models coming soon).
+Attri now has the capability to use a private LLM model powered by GPT4All (other open source models coming soon).

 This is simular to the functionality provided by the PrivateGPT project.